 - e) Third Reading this is a final debate, often very short and held immediately after Report, on the overall content of the amended Bill.
+Recommittal possible.
 After the question is put, then the Clerk reads the short and long title of the Bill. - f) Assent and Commencement Bill Assent: When the Bill is read a third time, the Speaker passes it on to the Governor for Assent and it becomes law referred to as an Act of County Assembly.
+Assent/ Veto of Governor.
+Overturning veto of Governor.

-The Act is published in the Official Kenya Gazette and County Gazette.
+The Act is published in the Official Kenya Gazette and County Gazette and attains force of Law.